Fleur East: 2014: Return to The X Factor

 In June 2014, East auditioned for the eleventh series of The X Factor.
 She sang John Legend's "Ordinary People" in her room audition, where she received three "yes" votes and progressed through to the arena auditions.
 She sang Chris Brown's "Fine China" at the arena and progressed to the boot camp stage with four "yes" votes.
 East made it past the six chair challenge and through to the judges' houses stage in the "Over 26s" category, mentored by Cowell once again, to whom she performed "Bang Bang" by Jessie J, Ariana Grande and Nicki Minaj.
 Cowell chose East for the live shows, alongside Jay James and eventual winner Ben Haenow.

 In the semi-final of the live shows, East performed "Uptown Funk" by Mark Ronson featuring Bruno Mars, a rendition The Guardian's Stuart Heritage described as "truly astonishing [...]
 Fleur barged in and left the competition in ruins.
 It was two minutes and 53 seconds of all-out attack; possibly the biggest moment that any [Simon] Cowell show has produced since we first met Susan Boyle, only this was even more surprising because we already knew Fleur, and this far she'd merely been adequate."
 Popjustice declared it "the most exciting moment of the entire series [...]
 Whichever act wins The X Factor this coming weekend, Fleur's now established herself as the one who deserves and will undoubtedly get The Full Ella (FKA The Full Leona) when it comes to career rollout."
 East's version went to number one on the UK iTunes Store, which led the original song to be released five weeks earlier than planned; it subsequently reached number one on the UK Singles Chart.
 In the final, the show's final, East was announced as the runner-up in the competition, losing to fellow category act, Ben Haenow with 34.3% of the votes to Haenow's 57.2%.

 2015–2017: Love, Sax and Flashbacks

 In January 2015, East announced that she had signed to Cowell's record label Syco Music.
-She recorded her debut album with musicians including Wayne Hector, The Invisible Men, Jack Splash, and TMS.
+She recorded her debut studio album with musicians including Wayne Hector, the Invisible Men, Jack Splash, and TMS.
 She announced in July 2015 that she had been working on her first fashion collection with women's fashion brand Lipsy London.
 "Sax", the lead single from her debut album, was released in November 2015 and reached number three in the UK.
 Her debut album, titled Love, Sax and Flashbacks, was released on 4 December.
 On 22 January, East released the single "More and More".
 She performed the single at the National Television Awards.
 In 2016, East signed with Columbia Records to launch her international music career.

 In October 2017, it was revealed that East and Syco had parted ways after three years via mutual agreement.